Abhsihekcure/garbha/content/workshop/workshop.md

 ### Program
 This is a third workshop in the series and in this followup workshop, we discuss more details on technical challenges and potential solutions as well as challenges in implementing the AI algorithms on a large scale in public health.
 Day 1 will focus on technological themes and the discussions will be focused on explainability, generalizability, data bias and data sharing (federated learning).
 There will be a keynote presentation, discussions and demonstrations of the key algorithms.
 Day 2 will focus on the implementation themes and will include talks on the successful implementations of such algorithms and learnings from such experiences.
 Later in the day we will also have discussions on issues related to democratization and trustworthiness of AI algorithms.
 Both days will feature abstract/ poster presentations by young investigators and students on the relevant topics.

+### Opportunity to present your research!
+All participants are encouraged to submit abstracts of their work.
+Unlike conferences, we encourage submission of the ‘work in progress’ as abstracts and get a valuable feedback from international experts in the field.
+The last date for submitting abstract is **15th May 2022**

 ### [Register Here](https://forms.gle/JegXLpetttvDN8mv8)